Mint simple syrup is key to making a number of cocktails, from mojitos to juleps. Learn how to make this easy, peppermint-infused simple syrup.

 Plain simple syrup is an easy way to sweeten drinks.
 It combines sugar and water together into a sweet syrupy substance that you can mix into cold drinks with ease.

-It’s also delicious in warm drinks, like hot cocoa and lattes, because it doesn’t take as much stirring to blend into the drink.
-You can even serve it over ice cream.
+It’s also delicious in warm drinks, like hot cocoa and lattes, because it doesn’t take as much stirring to blend into the

 Cake decorators will often use simple syrup to flavor and moisten cakes before decorating.